 - Materials offer accommodations for assessments and lesson tools so that students of all abilities can demonstrate mastery of learning goals.
-Materials include accessibility tools such as text-to-speech, highlighting, and closed-captioning built into the digital platform to allow students to access content and demonstrate their learning.
-For example, in the grade 7 lesson Solids, Liquids, and Gases, within the Matter and Properties unit, students can turn on closed-captioning in the video. - Materials provide students the opportunity to double-click on words or phrases in the lesson assessments to have them read aloud.
+Materials include accessibility tools such as text-tospeech, highlighting, and closed-captioning built into the digital platform to allow students to access content and demonstrate their learning.
+For example, in the grade 6 lesson Solids, Liquids, and Gases, within the Matter and Properties unit, students can turn on closedcaptioning in the video. - Materials allow students to double-click on words or phrases in the lesson assessments to have them read aloud.
 Lesson assessments also include the ability to enlarge images, translate using browser technology, and printable sheets for items. - The Assessment Accommodations guidance document, located under Course Materials, provides additional support to teachers, parents, and administrators describing available accommodations or strategies for assessment accommodations.
-This document provides detailed information of each accommodation available within the assessment experience including how to provide separate, detailed instructions to groups and individuals.
-Additionally, this document provides step-by-step guidance on how to create additional practice assessments or alternate forms of assessments. - The Assessment Accommodations guidance document explains how instructions can be given in English or Spanish and how assessments can be printed and given to students that need paperbased assessments.
+This document provides detailed information of each accommodation available within the assessment experience, including how to provide separate, detailed instructions to groups and individuals.
+Additionally, this document provides step-by-step guidance on creating additional practice assessments or alternate forms of assessments. - The Assessment Accommodations guidance document explains how teachers can give instructions in English or Spanish and how they can print and give assessments to students that need paper-based assessments.
 The document also includes instructions about how to develop different assessments if needed to accommodate different learners